dizpunk/cheatsheets/utilities/exa.md

 # [EXA](https://the.exa.website/)
-Exa is an improved file lister with more features and better defaults than the standard `ls` command
+Exa is an improved file lister with more features and better defaults than the standard `ls` command.

 __List__
 ```
-exa [OPTIONS] FILES | DIRECTORIES
+exa [OPTIONS] FILES || DIRECTORIES
 ```

 ## DISPLAY OPTIONS